This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 In this new era of legal medical and recreational cannabis, many stoners smoking weed to treat certain medical conditions, whether it's anxiety, depression or a back pain, but also many consider consuming marijuana is part of their life style.
 The responsible ones, however, are always trying to find this healthy balance between their marijuana lifestyle and their love to the herb and their health and productivity in the society, turning the herb into a safer and healthy alternative to alcohol, or any medication for that matter.
 Vaporizers manufacturers realized that, and they've been on an on going quest to provide the best methods and technologies to accommodate this new trend in the society.

+When it comes to conduction vs convection vaporizers, there is actually not much to say.
 Conduction and convection are one of the main technologies vaporizers manufacturers are looking into.
 They're two different methods of heating your herbs (or food if we were talking here about ovens).

+Conduction dry herb vaporizers are the most common.
 The dry herb, oil or wax is heated up by coming into contact with something that is already hot.
 This method can sometimes cause inconsistent heating through the product which can cause taste and vape quality issues.
 However, a quality vaporizer has a ceramic bowl (the oven), which might solve some of those quality issues.

 One of the downsides about conduction vaporizers, they cook off some of your bud even while idle; after you're hitting it, the herb may keep burning, which makes the method a bit wasteful.

-On the upside, conduction requires less power to operate, comparing to a convection vaporizer, therefore, it's more common among portable vaporizers.
+On the upside, conduction vape requires less power to operate, comparing to a convection vaporizer, therefore, it's more common among portable vaporizers.
 To elaborate, one of every vaporizer manufacturer's goals is to make their vape units as portable and powerful as possible, and to do so, they need to scarifies either the vaporizer size (which the battery usually plays a big role in the vaporizer size), or the technology used (convection or conduction).
 And since conduction needs less power, many manufacturer goes with it to ensure smaller and lighter units.

 Few example of vaporizers with conduction technology: